Frequently Asked Questions

 Will my major, minor, and concentraton all be specified on my diploma?

 No. Only students who complete the Bachelor of Science (B.S.) have their majors listed on the diploma.
-Your official transcript will document which courses you have taken, and it is up to you to explain your major, minor, and concentration during interviews or on applications, if you feel that it is important.
+Your official transcript will document which courses you have taken.
+It is up to you to explain your major, minor, and concentration during interviews or on applications, if you feel that it is important.

 If a course is cross listed under two different areas, may I use it to satisfy both area requirements or one area requirement and one concentration requirement in different areas?